 As working class, taxi drivers do not often experience fair opportunities to access the American Dream.
 UTWSD helps by providing free council concerning the taxi industry and works alongside our driver members to advocate for change.
-UTWSD acts as a liaison between drivers, owners, law enforcement, and MTS officials, facilitating dialog, fair treatment, and input on policy issues in order to facilitate positive cultural communication throughout the industry.
+UTWSD acts as a liaison facilitating dialog, fair treatment, and input on policy issues in order to facilitate positive cultural communication throughout the industry.
 A strong drivers’ voice in civil life helps ensure drivers’ rights are protected.
 Overall, UTWSD helps improve working conditions, policies, and driver benefits including health, safety and well being.
-We strive to achieve measurable improved health outcomes for drivers and their families, in particular relating to access to health care and engagement with relevant health policy decision-making tables.

 UTWSD is committed to improve the image of the San Diego taxicab industry through continued advanced, culturally and linguistically appropriate training to both our drivers and the general public.

 UTWSD is a a multi-ethnic membership-based organization formed in January 2010 immediately following the taxi drivers’ strike of December 2009.
 High lease prices, harassment by law enforcement and public transportation officials, and a generally languishing taxi industry necessitated better self representation and organization among drivers.
 Striking drivers appointed leadership and formed UTWSD.
-Since then UTWSD has lead the charge in effectuating real change for taxi drivers here in San Diego.
+Since then UTWSD drivers have lead the charge in effectuating real change for the taxi industry here in San Diego.

 UTWSD drivers started to become civically engaged in order to address various issues they face in the taxi industry.
 They’ve done this by studying City government, attending meetings and registering hundreds of community members to vote.
-Our community is ready organize and engage for real change.
+Our community is ready to organize and engage!